 2. Academic Technology Approval Scheme (ATAS)

-Some postgraduate research students and undergraduate students in science, engineering and technology subjects will need an Academic Technology Approval Scheme (ATAS) certificate prior to applying for a Tier 4 visa.
+Some postgraduate research students and undergraduate students in science, engineering and technology subjects will need an Academic Technology Approval Scheme (ATAS) certificate before applying for a Tier 4 visa.

-You do not have to wait for your CAS to be issued to apply for an ATAS certificate although you must obtain the approved research statement from your department or, at undergraduate level, a list of modules from your college, before applying.
-If this applies to your subject your CAS will also state that you require an ATAS certificate.
-Contact your department if you have been offered a place but have not received this research statement.
+If you need a CAS you do not need to wait for one to be issued to apply for an ATAS certificate although you must obtain the relevant CAH3 code and approved research statement from your department or, at undergraduate level, a list of modules from your college, before applying.
+Your CAS will also state whether you require an ATAS certificate.
+Contact your department, or college (for undergraduates) if you have been offered a place but have not received the CAH3 code and relevant information.

-ATAS applications are free, submitted online, take up to 20 working days to process and certificates are sent to you by email.
+ATAS applications are free, submitted online, take up to 20 working days (30 working days between April and September) to process and certificates are sent to you by email.

 3. Where and how to apply for your visa